privacy-scaling-explorations/zkevm-docs/src/architecture/evm-circuit.md

 ```

 - **BeginTx**:
-    - beginning of a transaction.
+    - Beginning of a transaction.
 - **EVMExecStates** = [ SuccessStep | ReturnStep ]
 - **SuccessStep** = [ ExecStep | ExecMetaStep | ExecSubStep ]
-    - set of states that suceed and continue the execution within the call.
+    - Set of states that suceed and continue the execution within the call.
 - **ReturnStep** = [ ExplicitReturn | Error ]
-    - set of states that halt the execution of a call and return to the caller
+    - Set of states that halt the execution of a call and return to the caller
       or go to the next tx.
 - **ExecStep**:
     - 1-1 mapping with a GethExecStep for opcodes that map to a single gadget